Quantum Metropolis-Hastings via Penalised Qubitized Walks: Spectral Filtering and Circuit Implementation: Simulations

+Two complementary models are studied in detail.
 We begin with a bidimensional double well defined on a $4\times4$ grid.
 Because the proposal geometry is spatial and visually intuitive, this example provides a transparent setting in which the action of the Metropolis dynamics can be directly interpreted in terms of movement across an energy landscape.
 In particular, it serves as a minimal multimodal test case that makes the role of the penalised walk operator especially clear.
 This first example therefore illustrates the structural importance of symmetry breaking in the quantum construction.

 We then turn to the Ising model, a paradigmatic and widely used benchmark in statistical physics and Monte Carlo studies.
 Unlike the double well, the Ising model is naturally parametrised by the inverse temperature $\beta$, allowing us to continuously tune the spectral gap of the underlying Metropolis kernel.
 This makes it possible to systematically investigate how the performance of the quantum filtering procedure depends on problem difficulty, and to analyse in detail the transition between the fully resolved and under resolved regimes.